By: Stephanie Porfiris, May 14 2020

 “If you’re a company that’s not treating employees or stakeholders well, then your consumers are not going to want to consume your products or services.
 And you’re going to find yourself in a really difficult position.
 For all companies, how you treat your employees during this pandemic will define your brand for decades.”

-And he’s absolutely right.
-Check out a few numbers from a 2019 Certus survey and Edelman’s 2020 Trust Barometer report:
+Here are a few numbers from a 2019 Certus survey and Edelman’s 2020 Trust Barometer report:

 - 70% of consumers want to know that the brands they support are going to address environmental issues